 He is also certified in the Somatic Experiencing method of working with

 trauma, developed by Peter Levine.
-Shai serves as adjunct professor at Sofia University (formerly the Institute for Transpersonal Psychology), where he teaches "Mindfulness and Psychotherapy," and is also on the faculty of John F. Kennedy University.
-He also teaches in the Mindfulness and Compassion Certificate Program at the California Institute of Integral Studies.
-Shai also serves on the faculty of the Marin Mindfulness Institute, teaching professionals about using mindfulness with adolescents.
-Shai led therapeutic groups in Marin County and San Francisco schools for over 10 years.
+Shai serves as adjunct professor at Sofia University (formerly the Institute for Transpersonal Psychology), where he teaches "Mindfulness and Psychotherapy," and also teaches occasionally at John F. Kennedy University and at the California Institute of Integral Studies.
+Shai has also served on the faculty of the Marin Mindfulness Institute, teaching professionals about using mindfulness with adolescents.
+For over 10 years, Shai led therapeutic groups in Marin County and San Francisco schools.
 He also led over a dozen wilderness Rites of Passage programs for youth through Wilderness Reflections (see www.wildernessreflections.com), Stepping Stones Project, and The Marin School.
 He is certified as a Wilderness First Responder.
 Shai has been practicing Vipassana meditation for over 25 years.
 For many years beginning in 2001, Shai taught meditation in the Teen and Family Program at Spirit Rock Meditation Center (see www.spiritrock.org).

-Shai has done psychotherapy trainings for therapists at Family Service Agency, California Institute of Integral Studies (CIIS), Apple Family Works, New Perspectives/Bay Area Community Resources, JFK Counseling Center, Community Institute for Psychotherapy, various chapters of the California Association of Marriage and Family Therapists, Aldea Treatment Services, Dominican College, Chapman University, and Holos Institute.
+Shai has done psychotherapy trainings for therapists at Family Service Agency, California Institute of Integral Studies (CIIS), Apple Family Works, New Perspectives/Bay Area Community Resources, JFK Counseling Center, Community Institute for Psychotherapy, various chapters of the California Association of Marriage and Family Therapists, Aldea Treatment Services, Dominican College, Chapman University, Holos Institute, and Mt.
+Diablo Unified School District.
 He has spoken to parent groups at Parent University (Marin County Office of Education), Mill Valley Middle School, San Rafael High School, Drake High School, Branson School, the Bay School, and Marin Academy.

 Please look for articles from Shai Lavie in the September/October 2011